 Besides being uncomfortable, rashes can be embarrassing for those experiencing them.
 The pressure to cover up the red, blotchy irritations, avoid having others notice them, and not knowing when they will appear, can be extremely bothersome.
 The uncertainty of rashes, both when they will come and go, can make it difficult to plan social engagements or even work in a job with regular customer interactions.

 Attempts to cover the rash with various makeups and creams or clothing can hinder the healing process.
-All of this can lead to more stress, exacerbating both the anxiety and the rash.
+All of this can lead to more stress, exacerbating both the anxiety and rash.

 Controlling an anxiety rash begins by controlling with alleviating the stress that caused it.
 Think about the sources of stress in your life.
-Perhaps you are dealing with an unhealthy relationship, demanding job or financial issues.
+Perhaps you are dealing with an unhealthy relationship, a demanding job, or financial issues.
 You may not be able to change any of those situations, but you can control the way you respond to them.
 Once you have greater control over the anxiety in your life, you may notice milder or fewer rashes.
 Consider the following as ways to manage your stress:

 Go For a Walk, Practice Yoga, Meditate, or Do Tai Chi

 Physical exercise is as healthy for your head as it is for your heart.
 Getting your body moving can help take your mind off your stress, lift your spirits, stimulate the production of hormones, and reduce the levels of cortisol and adrenaline, your body’s stress hormones.
 Regular exercise can help with stress management and keep your anxiety rashes under control.

 Meet a Friend for Lunch or Coffee